How to Write Short, Powerful Text Messages

 1. Get to the point: Cut your message down to the very basics.
 Don’t ramble.
 Cut out anything that isn’t necessary.

 2. Use bulleted lists: A list can make your content easily scannable.
-Technically you can’t format lists in a text message, but you can go to a new line and use a dask or asterisk to indicate a new point.
+Technically you can’t format lists in a text message, but you can go to a new line and use a dash or asterisk to indicate a new point.
 The goal is to make your message easy on the eyes.

 3. Call to action: Be direct and offer a clear call to action.
 What do you want people to do?
 Don't muddy the waters with multiple things.
 Be narrowly focused on a single purpose.